Representing A Spouse or Partner in Same- or Mixed-Gender Couples or Partnerships

 Established in 1993, Silverman & Silverman, Attorneys at Law, can advise you about taking important steps to protect yourself and your partner during your relationship.
 If you are ending your domestic partnership, we guide you through the process of assets division, child custody, child visitation, child custody and partner support.

-Legal protections for same-sex partners
+Legal protections for same-gender or mixed-gender partners

-Because the U.S. government and most of the states do not recognize same-sex marriages, civil unions or domestic partnerships, your rights may be at risk at the federal level.
 Various tools are available to protect your interests in property, healthcare and childrearing, such as:

-- Pre-partnership agreements — You can protect your rights to your separate property should your relationship end by entering into a partnership contract similar to a prenuptial agreement.
+- Pre-partnership agreements — You can protect your rights to your separate property should your relationship end, by entering into a partnership contract similar to a prenuptial agreement.

 - Advance directives — If you are seriously injured in a state that does not recognize your relationship, discriminatory laws may prevent your spouse from visiting you and making crucial end-of-life decisions unless your advance directives clearly express your wishes.

-- Estate planning — A thorough estate plan can preserve rights to your property for your partner and minimize death tax obligations.
+- Estate planning — A thorough estate plan can preserve rights to your property for your partner and minimize death-tax obligations.

-California’s child custody laws
+California’s child-custody laws